c4dm/c4dmpoole/input/ycart/a-maps.md

 MIDI files used to create the MAPS dataset.
 The original MIDI files were taken from <a href="http://piano-midi.de">piano-midi.de</a> (PM).
-The PM MIDI files were created to be as close to the score as possible: all the elements that are on the score and can be written in MIDI files were reported, and all these elements were retrieved in the A-MAPS MIDI files.
+The PM MIDI files were created to be as close to the score as possible: all the elements that appear on the score and can be written in MIDI files were reported, and all these elements were retrieved in the A-MAPS MIDI files.
 In particular, they contain: